at our Open Days

-Professor Albi joined Kent Law School in 2003, having been a doctoral researcher at the European University Institute in Florence (1999-2003).
+Professor Albi specialises on comparative constitutional law and EU law.
+She joined Kent Law School in 2003, having been a doctoral researcher at the European University Institute in Florence (1999-2003).
 She obtained her undergraduate law degree and a diploma in political science from the University of Tartu, Estonia.

 Professor Albi led the large-scale research project ‘The Role and Future of National Constitutions in European and Global Governance’, which was funded by a 5-year, 1.2 million EUR grant, awarded by the European Research Council (ERC) as part of the EU’s Seventh Framework Programme.
 It was completed in 2019, with follow up events planned and updated via the project website.

 A key book of the project, National Constitutions in European and Global Governance: Democracy, Fundamental Rights, the Rule of Law (co-edited with Dr Samo Bardutzky) was awarded a ‘Contribution of the Year’ prize by the Estonian Academy of Sciences Constitutional Law Foundation, for in-depth study of the functioning of Europe’s national constitutions.
 A note in English is available at